Estimating Continuous Muscle Fatigue For Multi-Muscle Coordinated Exercise: A Pilot Study on Walking: Method

-As stated in related work, the progression of muscle fatigue is time-evolved and relates to the task type and training intensity ($P_1$).
-From the perspective of observation, fatigue induces the activation weight change of multiple muscles ($P_2$), i.e. muscle compensation, and the supra-spinal inhibition of motor command and a group-level increase of the variance of motoneuron spike timings ($P_3$).
-From the perspective of fatigue dynamics, fatigue presents a weak increasing monotonicity ($P_4$).
-That is, the fatigue score $F_t$ generally increases with the increase of training time, but tolerates small jitters in the neighborhood.
+As stated in related work, the progression of muscle fatigue was time-evolved and related to the task type and training intensity ($P_1$).
+From the perspective of observation, fatigue induced the activation weight change of multiple muscles ($P_2$), i.e. muscle compensation, and the supra-spinal inhibition of motor command and a group-level increase of the variance of motoneuron spike timings ($P_3$).
+From the perspective of fatigue dynamics, fatigue presented a weak increasing monotonicity ($P_4$).
+That is, the fatigue score $F_t$ generally increased with the increase of training time, but tolerated small jitters in the neighbourhood.
 And the increase of fatigue in the neighbourhood should be bounded.
 Inspired by such prior, the problem can be formulated as:

-where $t$ denotes the time instant, $W_t$ and $I_t$ denote the activation weight change of multiple muscles and the spike timing-related changes, respectively, $\bm{x_t}$ denotes the exercise variable, $\delta_{t-1}$ and $\Delta$ denote the jitter tolerance and the bounded increase.
+where $g$ denoted a fatigue scoring function, $t$ denoted the time instant, $\bm{x_t}$ denoted the exercise variable corresponding to the prior of the task type and training intensity $P_1$, $W_t$ denoted the activation weight change of multiple muscles corresponding to the muscle compensation prior $P_2$, $I_t$ denoted the spike timing-related changes corresponding to the prior $P_3$, $\delta_{t-1}$ and $\Delta$ denoted the jitter tolerance and the bounded increase corresponding to the prior of bounded increase of fatigue in the neighbourhood $P_4$.